richardschoen/howtostuff/pythongitvieweribmi.md

 https://github.com/jonashaag/klaus

 # Security
 There is no user security on the web server component by default.
+However the sites are read-only.

 If you need some basic security you will possibly want to implement this with the Gunicorn web server and nginx.

 See site for already available instructions: https://github.com/jonashaag/klaus